-The Natural Superiority of Women does an excellent job historicizing the subjection of women and frames Western views of the inferiority of women for each chapter theme in a historical context.
-Particularly in Chapter 2: ”The Subjection of Women”, Montagu devotes much of the chapter to providing the historical foundation for how we came to have the gendered views associated with value and status in Western societies.
+The Natural Superiority of Women does an excellent job of historicizing the subjection of women and frames Western views of the inferiority of women for each chapter theme in a historical context.
+Particularly in Chapter 2: ”The Subjection of Women”, Montagu devotes much of the chapter to provide the historical foundation for how we came to have the gendered views associated with value and status in Western societies.
 He begins by discussing the representation of women by prehistoric peoples.
-These peoples are hypothesized to live in egalitarian groups with little if any status being unequally distributed by gender and yet most of the representations, particularly figurines, have been of women.
-Very few representations of men have been found from early human societies.
+These people are hypothesized to live in egalitarian groups with little if any status being unequally distributed by gender.
+Yet, most of the representations, particularly figurines, have been of women.
+Very few representations of men have been found in early human societies.

 Montagu continues by illustrating the transformation of these egalitarian groups in Europe to patriarchal, warlike, stratified societies.
 He discusses the narrative provided by Gimbutas, which includes the invasion of Europe by the Kurgans from what is now Russia.
 The invasion was facilitated by advanced weaponry and domesticated horses.
 The shift is also illustrated by texts such as the Old Testament and Classical writings.

 Montagu defines superiority as “… being of higher nature or character… in any trait, whether biological or social, that confers survival benefits upon the person and the group” (p.
 91).
-From here he sets out to prove that women, across any category are superior to men.
+From here, he sets out to prove that women, across any category, are superior to men.
 Montagu argues that genetically, women are superior because they have two X-chromosomes which gives them a “richer genetic capacity than the male” (p.
 130) in reference to Drs.
 Tjio and Puck, who discovered the size difference in the chromosomes.
-This argument assumes that there is something special about having a second X-chromosome that confers some advantage despite the fact that males are born (1/500-1/1000 births) with two X-chromosomes, resulting in Klinefelter syndrome.
+This argument assumes that there is something special about having a second X-chromosome that confers some advantage even though males are born (1/500-1/1000 births) with two X-chromosomes, resulting in Klinefelter syndrome.
 Females (XX, XO, or XXX individuals) undergo lyonization, the inactivation of one X-chromosome, which calls into question Montagu’s overreliance on the benefits of a second X.